California Takes Controversial Approach to Fentanyl Crisis

 The “culturally relevant” messaging, she suggested, is meant to increase receptivity to harm reduction strategies among these populations.

 Duncan Channon declined to comment about the fentanyl awareness and anti-tobacco campaigns designed for the Department of Public Health.
-Since 2014, California has paid the boutique advertising agency $876 million for anti-tobacco messaging, as well as $76 million for COVID-19 vaccine public service announcements, and $40 million for opioid awareness campaigns, according to records reviewed by The Epoch Times.
+Since 2014, California has paid the boutique advertising agency $876 million for anti-tobacco messaging, $76 million for COVID-19 vaccine public service announcements, and $40 million for opioid awareness campaigns, according to records reviewed by The Epoch Times.

 Records of the state’s contracts are normally available for public view on its procurement portal.